mayankdp/Trivia-App/README.md

 - [ ] Implement question generation
 - [ ] Create database for results logging
 - [ ] Create leaderboard
+- [ ] Create graphics for the UI
+- [ ] Implement soundtrack for application

 ## Contributing: